This post is sponsored by Pursuit

 Everyone loves a long weekend, but perhaps no one more than Albertans.
 That’s because that extra day off means we can take advantage of even more of what the Rocky Mountains have to offer, including the amazingly scenic and world-famous town of Jasper.

-While Calgarians are spoiled with the proximity of great towns like Banff and Canmore, their proximity means that they are often packed with people, especially on the long weekend.
-So with the knowledge that we have some extra time this weekend why not enjoy one of the country’s most beautiful drives and spend a few days in Jasper.
+While Calgarians are spoiled with the proximity of great towns like Banff and Canmore, their proximity also means that they are often packed with people, especially on the long weekend.
+So squeeze every hour out of your weekends why not enjoy one of the country’s most beautiful drives and spend a few days in Jasper?

 I don’t go to Jasper as much as I should, it really does have everything that I’m looking for in a small mountain town.
 Delicious independent coffee shops, great taverns, a small movie theatre (I love going to movies in small towns) and countless restaurants that will make your Instagram-followers drool with envy.